kmoir/stuffthatmatters/doc.md

 * <a name="myfootnote3">3</a>: https://en.wikipedia.org/wiki/Civil_Rights_Act_of_1964 https://en.wikipedia.org/wiki/Richardson_v._Ramirez
 * <a name="myfootnote4">4</a>: Michelle Alexander: The New Jim Crow: Mass Incarceration in the Age of Colorblindness, page 4
 * <a name="myfootnote5">5</a>: Michelle Alexander: The New Jim Crow: Mass Incarceration in the Age of Colorblindness, page 14
-* <a name="myfootnote6">6</a>: Elizabeth Hinton, From the War on Poverty to the War on Crime: The Making of Mass Incarceration in America, page 14
+* <a name="myfootnote6">6</a>: Elizabeth Hinton, From the War on Poverty to the War on Crime: The Making of Mass Incarceration in America, page 14 - todo reference not needed text removed
 * <a name="myfootnote7">7</a>: Michelle Alexander: The New Jim Crow: Mass Incarceration in the Age of Colorblindness, page 60
 * <a name="myfootnote8">8</a>: Michelle Alexander: The New Jim Crow: Mass Incarceration in the Age of Colorblindness, page 68
 * <a name="myfootnote9">9</a>: Michelle Alexander: The New Jim Crow: Mass Incarceration in the Age of Colorblindness, page 70